Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

-The game has been officially launched successfully following the final review and incorporation of tester feedback, ensuring an engaging experience for players.
+The official launch of the game has been successfully confirmed after final reviews and incorporating valuable feedback from testers, ensuring an engaging experience for players.

 **Gameplay Overview:**
 - You will interact with the game using text commands.